henrik42/solo/README.md

 example for building re-usable things for GUI construction with Reagent.
 So I created `solo.spa.sysprops`.

-It delivers just one component `sysprops-component`.
+It delivers just one __reusable__ component `sysprops-component`.
 This _component-function_ returns a __function__ which is called "form 2" in Reagent.
 We use this to encapsulate (by a closure) the __state__ of this component __in__ the component.
 This way we do not leak the state into the globally visable namespace (like we did it with `solo.spa/app-state`).

-And just for the fun of it I introduced a _generic_ eval-web-service in `solo.web.spa`:
+And just for the fun of it I introduced a _generic_ _eval-this-code_-web-service in `solo.web.spa`:

     (defroutes ws-routes
       (POST "/ws/eval/" req (let [source-string (get-in req [:query-params "eval"])] {:body (eval-string source-string)}))

-With this we can now access _Solo_'s backend system properties from `solo.spa.sysprops` without creating a dedicated web-service.
+With this we can now access _Solo_'s backend system properties from `solo.spa.sysprops` without creating a dedicated web-service in the backend.
 This is just for trying it out.
 We should have named functions in _Solo_'s backend for things like this (testing, documentation).

+__WARNING:__ This generic web-serivice is a __Security Nightmare__!
+Do
+not use it anywhere other than your local __trusted__ development environment.

     (defn eval-in-backend [source-string]
       (go